yrahul3910/pysh/pysh/README.md

 ### v1.4.0

 * Attributes are here!
 The first attribute supported is async mode.
 See the wiki for details.
+* **Breaking change:** Input files now need to use a `-i` flag.
+A default value of `main.pysh` is used.
+* The default output file is no longer `out.py`, and instead replaces the extension with `.py`.
+Do not use a `.pysh` extension for your input file!
+Alternatively, use safe mode (below).
+* Safe mode introduced, using `-s`.
+If safe mode is enabled, `pysh` will refuse to overwrite files, and throw an error instead.

 ### v1.3.0